Qatari nationality law: By marriage

 The wife of a naturalized person may be, by an Emiri decision, granted Qatari nationality by virtue of her husband, provided that her stay with him in Qatar extends for a period of at least five years from the date her husband acquired Qatari nationality.
 The wife will not lose her citizenship in the event that the marriage contract is broken.

 Dual citizenship

-Qatar does not recognize dual citizenship which are not permitted by Qatar Government Holding another citizenship that's not allowed may lead to the revoking of Qatari citizenship.
+Qatar does not recognize dual citizenship.
+Holding another citizenship that's not allowed may lead to the revoking of Qatari citizenship.

 Loss of Qatari citizenship

 The person may lose Qatari citizenship in the following cases: